fever-ride/dropbid/loadtest/RESULTS.md

 > **Note**: These results were captured with the Redisson distributed lock still in place.
 > The lock has since been removed (see `docs/troubleshooting.md` #14).
 Post-optimization
 > results are expected to show significantly lower latency for Test 1 (single-auction hot path).
+> bid-service has since been merged into auction-service; references to bid-service in the results below reflect the pre-consolidation state.

 Test environment: Docker Desktop (macOS, Apple Silicon), single-machine deployment, all services sharing CPU/memory.